Cells and Synapses:

-Note that in some glial cell cytoplasm still exists in the myelin sheath close to the node and there are also specialized junctions lie between the glial sheath and the axon.
-It is suggested that both of these structural features play a supportive or nutritive role in the nodal area of the axon.
+Note that in some glial cells cytoplasm still exists in the myelin sheath close to the node and there are specialized junctions lie between the glial sheath and the axon.
+It is believed that both of these structural features play a supportive or nutritive role in the nodal area of the axon.

 The functional contacts or synapses between neurons are of utmost importance for understanding brain mechanisms because it is here that neurons are excited, inhibited or modulated.
 Modifications of synapses are thought to underlie phenomena such as learning and memory.
-One any one cell hundreds to thousands of contacts are made.
+On any one cell hundreds to thousands of contacts are made.
 The champion in number of contacts is probably the Purkinje cell of the cerebellum, which may have as many as 100,000 synapses on its dendritic tree).
-Most synaptic contacts in the brain are chemical; that is a substance is released from the presynaptic side of the terminal, diffuses across a narrow (20 - 40 nm) cleft of extracellular space and interacts with specific receptor sites on the postsynaptic side of the contact.
+Most synaptic contacts in the brain are chemical; that is, a substance is released from the presynaptic side of the terminal, diffuses across a narrow (20 - 40 nm) cleft of extracellular space and interacts with specific receptor sites on the postsynaptic side of the contact.
 Electrical synapses are also known, but are less common.

 On the presynaptic side of the junction, synaptic vesicles store the neuroactive substances to be released by the terminal.
 Synaptic vesicles are typically clustered close to the presynaptic membrane, and it appears that they may be bound to the membrane.
 In the extracellular space between the pre- and post-synaptic membrane, filaments are often observed; the function of these filaments are not understood, but they may anchor the two sides of the junction together.

 In many parts of the brain, two anatomical types of chemical synapses are distinguished; Type I and Type II (first described by George Gray).

 The Type I synapse is an excitatory synapse (usually using glutamate or acetylcholine as a neurotransmitter) and is found mainly on dendrites.
 It is characterized by spherical synaptic vesicles of 40 nm in diameter, a widened synaptic cleft and prominent electron-dense material on the post-synaptic membrane.